zhullyb/monyhar/monyhar/docs/testing/web_test_expectations.md

 should help.
 Once you decide that a test is truly flaky, you can suppress it using the TestExpectations file, as described below.

-We do not generally expect Chromium sheriffs to spend time trying to address flakiness, though.
+We do not generally expect Monyhar sheriffs to spend time trying to address flakiness, though.

 ## How to rebaseline